Information & Media

 Information & Media, formerly known as Informacijos mokslai. is an academic journal that publishes peer-reviewed scholarly papers in the wide field of information and communication sciences.
 It is published by Vilnius University.
-Editor-in-Chief is Vladislav Fomin (since 2021).
-Previous Editors-in-Chief were Elena Macevičiūtė, Zenona Atkočiūnienė, and Renaldas Gudauskas.
+Editor-in-Chief Saulius Keturakis.
+Previous Editors-in-Chief were Vladislav V. Fomin, Elena Macevičiūtė, Zenona Atkočiūnienė, and Renaldas Gudauskas.

 History

 Information & Media (since 2021) was established on March 4, 1992 (certificate of establishment No. 389) as Informacijos mokslai, when the system of scholarly journal publications one of the most important in Lithuania – Vilnius University – was updated.
 The initiative group for establishing Informacijos mokslai consisted of Vilnius University scholars Arūnas Augustinaitis, Romualdas Broniukaitis, Renaldas Gudauskas, Julija Čepytė, Vilija Gudonienė, Ala Miežinienė, and Marija Prokopčik.

 On October 27, 1994, the Senate of Vilnius University approved the first editorial board of Informacijos mokslai, which consisted of six members: Arūnas Augustinaitis, Renaldas Gudauskas (executive editor), Vilija Gudonienė, Ala Miežinienė, Marija Prokopčik (executive secretary), and Pranas Zvinys.